-After spending three months in Paris, I finally understood what makes this city so special, at least for me.
-Unlike many modern cities, Paris is actually a city that’s made for people to live in it.
+Unlike many modern “mega cities”, Paris is actually a city that’s made for people to live in it.
 Every neighborhood has its school, gardens, bakeries and most importantly – a market.
-In this post, we’ll head out to explore 14 of the best markets in Paris!
+In this post, we’ll explore 14 of the best food markets in Paris!
 Covered or out in the open, you simply cannot go wrong with a visit to a Parisian market.

 I always liked spending my weekends in Paris exploring a different neighborhood and always liked to start the day with a visit to the local market.
 There’s no better way to get a sense of local life, than by walking among Parisians who are going about their morning routines.
 In Paris, there’s so much attention to detail in every corner of life.
 From the grand palaces to the metro signs, there’s chic everywhere.
 The same is true in the markets, where asparagus and artichokes combine forces to create artistic designs, and where even potatoes and carrots can draw your attention.

-For the visitor to Paris I can give one friendly tip – always be prepared for a picnic lunch in one of the nearby parks.
-You won’t be able to leave the market empty handed!
+For the visitor to Paris I can share one friendly tip – always be prepared for a picnic lunch in one of the nearby parks.
+You won’t be able to leave the market empty-handed!

 When you’ve bought your fruits and veggies, head inside the adjacent Marché Beauvau to complete your shopping list.